 - Lower body with hips straight by slowly straightening knees.

-surface.
+of surface.
 Control descent only with hamstrings as low as possible

 before catching body by quickly placing hands on elevated platform

 and rapidly pushing off against platform, just enough to assist